Astor63/TPS-Mods/Work In Progress/Fixes/Supernova Missing Material Fix/ReadMe.md

 To keep the thing simple, as the SuperNova is a Legendary Maliwan shield, I will borrow the *Missing Material* from the *Black Hole* which is another Legendary Maliwan shield, and make the SuperNova always spawn with this *Unique (predefined) Material*.

-So yes, now, the *Black Hole* and the *SuperNova* share the same Unique Material, which mean that any modification made to this Unique Material will apply on both shields... and obviously that the *Black Hole* Unique Material unfortunately modifies the *SuperNova*.
+So yes, now, the *Black Hole* and the *SuperNova* share the same Unique Material, which mean that any modification made to this Unique Material will apply on both shields... and obviously that the *Black Hole* Unique Material *-unfortunately!-* modifies the *SuperNova*.

-#### Step 2: Retrieve the Unique properties from the SuperNova
+#### Step 2: Retrieve the Unique Properties from the SuperNova

 Since the *SuperNova* share the ```GD_Shields.Material.PartsList_Materials_Nova_Singularity``` from the *Black Hole*, the *Material Grade Bonuses* from the *Black Hole* apply the *SuperNova*, and of course, they are different: